Silver Jubilee of Elizabeth II: Australia

-During the Queen's Silver Jubilee tour of Australia in March 1977, a Silver Jubilee Parade was held in front of Parliament House in Canberra.
+During the Queen's Silver Jubilee tour of Australia in March 1977, a Silver Jubilee Parade was held in front of Parliament House, Canberra.

 The Royal Australian Mint released a commemorative Silver Jubilee 50c coin, which featured twenty-five representations of St Edward's Crown.

 Two commemoratives stamps were released by Australia Post to celebrate the Jubilee.

 Australian artist, Paul Fitzgerald, was commissioned to complete the only official portrait of the Queen during the Silver Jubilee year.

 The 1977 Silver Jubilee and Queen's Birthday Honours in Australia were announced on 14 June 1977.

 Silver Jubilee celebrations culminated in December 1977 with 35,000 serving personnel taking part in open parades across Australia.

 Canada

 The Queen and her husband visited Canada in 1977 to mark her Silver Jubilee.
-During the tour, the Queen attended the opening of the Parliamentary session and delivered the Speech from the Throne, the second time in Canadian history that she had done so.
+During the tour, the Queen attended the opening of the Parliamentary session and delivered the Speech from the throne, the second time in Canadian history that she had done so.

 To mark the milestone, Canada instituted a Silver Jubilee medal on 6 February 1977.
 It was awarded to individuals who had been deemed to have made a significant contribution to their fellow citizens, their community or to Canada.

 A 25-cent stamp was issued to celebrate the Silver Jubilee in Canada.

 The Queen Elizabeth II Silver Jubilee Endowment Fund for Study in a Second Language was launched that provided funding for young Canadians interested in increasing their proficiency in another language.

 New Zealand

 During the Queen's Silver Jubilee tour of New Zealand from 22 February to 7 March 1977, she and Prince Philip visited 11 centres in New Zealand.
 The Queen opened the Beehive, Parliament's new executive wing in Wellington.

-A set of stamps was released by New Zealand to mark the Queen's Silver Jubilee.
+A set of stamps was released by the New Zealand Post Office to mark the Queen's Silver Jubilee.

 To commemorate the Silver Jubilee, Queen Elizabeth the Second National Trust was established in New Zealand as a national trust to encourage and promote the provision, protection, and enhancement of open space for the benefit and enjoyment of the people of New Zealand.

 The 1977 Queen's Silver Jubilee and Birthday Honours in New Zealand were announced on 11 June 1977.